1962 James Darren – Conscience

 James had only one more top forty single.
 Leon Russell arranged the song All which appeared in the film, Run For Your Wife.
 The single reached #35 in 1967.

 While his recording career had faded, James had no trouble getting work as an actor.
-He was the lead actor on television in The Time Tunnel from 1966 to 1967.
+James was the lead actor on television in The Time Tunnel from 1966 to 1967.
 He also starred with William Shatner in T. J. Hooker from 1983 to 1986.
-He appeared in guest roles on many shows.
-He later successfully transitioned to directing.
+He appeared in guest roles on many shows and later successfully transitioned to directing.

 James found a whole new career in 1998.
 They cast him in the role of Vic Fontaine on Star Trek: Deep Space Nine.
 He appeared as a hologram, singing “classic” songs and passing along advice.
 Because of those appearances, he recorded an album of songs from the show in 1999 and an album of Sinatra-style performances in 2001.